RAR/esphome-m5stack-fan/README.md

 - Power Consumption: 13.52mA @ 20% PWM, up to 125.14mA @ 100% PWM
 - Standby Power: 503.49µA

+**Power Supply Recommendations:**
+- Use a proper 5V/2A power adapter (not just USB from computer)
+- USB power from computers may not provide sufficient current for the motor
+- The I2C communication will work even without adequate motor power, but the fan will not spin
-Ensure your M5Stack device provides adequate 5V power output.
-When powered only by USB without external power supply, the fan may not operate due to insufficient current capacity, even though I2C communication will work normally.
+- If using M5Stack Core2 with USB power only, the fan may not spin due to insufficient current

+Ensure your M5Stack device provides adequate 5V power output to the M5-Bus connector.

 **Documentation:** https://docs.m5stack.com/en/module/Module%20Fan%20v1.1